andersbogsnes/ml_tooling/docs/plotting.rst

 Available Classifier plots
 --------------------------
 - :meth:`~ClassificationVisualize.roc_curve`
     Visualize a ROC curve for a classification model.
-Model must implement a `predict_proba` method.
-Any kwargs are passed onto matplotlib
+    Shows the relationship between the True Positive Rate and the False Positive Rate.

 - :meth:`~ClassificationVisualize.confusion_matrix`:
-    Visualize a confusion matrix for a classification model. `normalized` determines whether or not to normalize annotated class counts.
-Any kwargs are passed onto matplotlib.
+    Visualize a confusion matrix for a classification model.
+    Shows the distribution of predicted labels vs actual labels

 - :meth:`~ClassificationVisualize.feature_importance`
     Uses random permutation to calculate feature importance.
     By randomly permuting each column and measuring the difference in the model metric against the baseline.

 - :meth:`~ClassificationVisualize.lift_curve`
     Visualizes how much of the target class we capture by setting different thresholds for probability